substance/legacy-docs/substance/tutorial/content.md

     $ cd 002-display-document

-The folder contains a stable build of the Substance.Reader.
+The folder contains a stable build of the `Substance.Reader`.
 Since the document is loaded via AJAX, you just need to serve the folder through a webserver.
 The probably easiest way to do this is starting Python's SimpleHTTPServer, that ships with most operating systems.

     $ python -m SimpleHTTPServer